 Native Americans Play Critical Roles in Many NOAA Projects

-The Takeaway: During November’s National Native American Heritage Month, we take a look at the great things that can happen when NOAA and Indigenous communities work together on coastal issues.
+The Takeaway: We take a look at the great things that can happen when NOAA and Indigenous communities work together on coastal issues.

 Indigenous leaders improve Northeast ocean plan